lsinfo3/hwtstamp-snippets/README.md

-# hwtstamp-snippets
+# Hardware Time Stamping Snippets
-A collection of simple shell scripts and programs to run quick hardware time stamping delay measurements
+This repository contains a collection of simple shell scripts and programs to run quick hardware time stamping delay measurements.

 # Publication
-For further information, please refer to our short publication *Affordable Measurement Setups for Networking Device Latency with Sub-Microsecond Accuracy*.
+For some background and further information on hardware time stamping, please refer to our publication:

+> **Affordable Measurement Setups for Networking Device Latency with Sub-Microsecond Accuracy**
-It was published in the [WueWoWAS](https://lsinfo3.github.io/WueWoWas2022/) Workshop, a 'KuVS Fachgespräch' in Würzburg, July 2022.
+>
+> Authors: *Alexej Grigorjew, Philip Diederich, Tobias Hoßfeld, Wolfgang Kellerer*
+>
+> Published at the *WueWoWAS’22 KuVS Fachgespräch - Würzburg Workshop on Next-Generation Communication Networks*

+Please cite this publication when you use some of our snippets.
+Thank you!

 **TODO: add direct link, when available**